 Verdictly

-Real motor vehicle accident case outcomes from across all of Texas.
-This database includes settlements and verdicts across all injury types, accident scenarios, and case outcomes from major counties including Harris, Dallas, Tarrant, Bexar, Travis, and many more.
-Use filters to narrow results by injury type, accident type, county, settlement amount, or year to find cases similar to yours.
+Real car accident settlement and verdict data from across Texas.
+This database includes case outcomes across all injury types, accident scenarios, and counties including Harris, Dallas, Tarrant, Bexar, Travis, and more.
+Filter by injury type, accident type, county, settlement amount, or year to find cases similar to yours.

 High-Level Statistics